 A questionnaire survey is a data collection approach using a questionnaire issued to a wide sample of respondents to solicit for views of respondents in the study problem and objectives (Mugenda and Mugenda, 1999).
-The questionnaire will be used to collect primary data from all the 108selected respondents at the level of Directors, Managers, and Supervisors at different levels.
-The questionnaire will be by personally delivering to the respondents where they will be expected to record their answers within closely defined alternatives based on their experiences of project evaluation and organisational learning in UNRA.
-The questionnaire will be used because it is less expensive for data collection (Amin, 2005) and can collect fact amounts of data in short time from a big population of UNRA.
+The questionnaire was used because it is less expensive for data collection (Amin, 2005) and can collect fact amounts of data in short time from a big population of UNRA.